DavidHrncir/Fivetran_CSDK_Snowflake_HOL/MSO_Manufacturing_Material_Selection_Optimization/mso-lab-guide.md

 3. Click the black **Run** button in the upper right
 4. After Claude generates the connector.py code, you will see a response similar to the example connector, but updated for the manufacturing material optimization dataset.
+5. Click [mso_data](https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/mso_data) if you'd like to see the dataset.

 ### 1.2 Debug and Deploy the Custom Connector in VS Code
 1. When you see the connector.py code generated in the Anthropic Workbench, click the **Copy** button in the upper right of the code connector.py code block
 2. Go to **VS Code** with Command + Tab or open from the dock
-3. Click on the **mso** folder and then click on the `connector.py` file in that folder
+3. Click on the click on the `connector.py` file in your project
 4. Press Command+V to paste the connector code into the `connector.py` file
-4. Save the updated `connector.py` by pressing Command+S
+5. Save the updated `connector.py` by pressing Command+S
+6. To test your code locally with configuration values specified in `configuration.json`, you can run the default Fivetran Connector SDK debug command:
+   `fivetran debug --configuration configuration.json`
+   This command provides out-of-the-box debugging without any additional scripting.
-5. In VS Code's terminal (bottom right), run the following `debug and reset`command to test and debug the new connector code (copy the command using the icon in the right corner):
+7. We have also created a helper script to debug and validate your connector with enhanced logging, state clearing and data validation.
+Run the following command from the VS Code terminal (bottom right).
+You can copy the `debug_and_validate` command using the icon in the right corner):

 ```
-./debug_and_reset.sh
+./debug_and_validate.sh
 ```

-7. When prompted with "Do you want to continue?
+8. When prompted with "Do you want to continue?
 (Y/n):", type `Y` and press Enter.

-8. You'll see output displaying the results of the debug script including:
+    - You'll see output displaying the results of the debug script including:

         - Resets the connector state by deleting the existing warehouse.db file and any saved sync checkpoints to start with a clean slate.

         - Runs the fivetran debug command using your configuration file to test the connector in real time.

         - Triggers schema() and update() method calls, initiating data fetches with pagination and checkpoint saving for incremental sync.

         - Verifies data loading and schema creation by simulating a full sync (in this case, upserting 750 records into mso_records).

         - Queries and displays sample records from the resulting DuckDB table to confirm the connector outputs expected data.

+9. Fivetran provides a built-in command to deploy your connector directly using the SDK:
+   `fivetran deploy --api-key <BASE64_API_KEY> --destination <DESTINATION_NAME> --connection <CONNECTION_NAME>`
+   This command deploys your code to Fivetran and creates or updates the connection.
+If the connection already exists, it prompts you before overwriting.
+   You can also provide additional optional parameters:
+   - `--configuration` to pass configuration values
+   - `--force` to bypass confirmation prompts
+   - `--python-version` to specify Python runtime
+   - `--hybrid-deployment-agent-id` for non-default hybrid agent selection

-9. Now deploy the connector by running the `deploy` command in the VS Code terminal (copy the command using the icon in the right corner):
+10. To simplify the lab experience, we’ve created a helper script that wraps the deploy logic.
+Run the following command in the VS Code terminal(copy the command using the icon in the right corner):

 ```
 ./deploy.sh
 ```

-10. Click enter twice to accept the default values for the Fivetran Account Name and the Fivetran Destination.
+11. Click enter twice to accept the default values for the Fivetran Account Name and the Fivetran Destination.
 When prompted for the **connection name**, type in:

 ```
 manufacturing-mso-connector
 ```

-11. Press Enter to deploy your new custom connector to Fivetran.
+12. Press Enter to deploy your new custom connector to Fivetran.

 ## Step 2: Start Data Sync in Fivetran (3 minutes)